winitzki/scall/tutorial/programming_dhall.md

 The type of the expression `x + 1` is unknown if the type of `x` is unknown.
 It is not valid in Dhall to write, say, `λ(a : Type) → λ(x : a) → x + 1`; Dhall will not infer `a = Natural` from that code.

-One can describe this behavior by saying that the type inference is sent only "in  one direction": from bound variables towards expressions, but not  from expressions to bound variables.
+One can describe this behavior by saying that the type inference works only "in  one direction": from bound variables towards expressions, but not  from expressions back to bound variables.
 The expression `x + 1` cannot be typechecked in Dhall unless the type of the bound variable `x` is already known.
-The types of function arguments will not be inferred by examining the function body and assuming that the types must match there.
+The type of `x` will not be inferred by examining the function body `x + 1` and assuming that the types must match there and so `x` must have type `Natural`.
-So, function arguments must be explicitly type-annotated;
+Function arguments such as `x` must be explicitly annotated, as in `λ(x : Natural) → x + 1`.

-Also, type parameters are treated in the same way.
+Type parameters are treated in the same way.
 Dhall will not infer them and will not fill them in automatically:
 ```dhall
 let identity : ∀(a : Type) → a → a = λ(a : Type) → λ(x : a) → x